 There is a good chance your brain development may have been impacted somewhere along the line as a result of certain environmental conditions or traumatic experiences.
-Many of those who suffer with BPD, in fact, have both neurological vulnerabilities and traumatic life experiences that influence their brain development.
+Many of those who suffer from BPD, in fact, have both neurological vulnerabilities and traumatic life experiences that have influenced their brain development.

-In short, a person with BPD very often can’t tell the difference between real versus perceived danger and simply opts to believe the danger is real much or all of the time, and then reacts accordingly.
+In short, a person with BPD very often can’t tell the difference between real versus perceived danger and simply opts to believe the danger is real most of the time, and then reacts accordingly.
 BPD interactions with people and the world can therefore occur in very misguided and distorted ways, subsequently making for lots of confusion, drama, heartache and disappointment.